 - rally and align your team members and agencies

 Therefore, it’s an internal document.
-Global, in that sense, is defined an internal collaboration between the headquarters and local teams.
+Global, in that sense, is defined as an internal collaboration between the headquarters and local teams.
 I focus on the internal.

-Marketing plans always have your marketing objectives which is what: what do you want to accomplish.
+Marketing plans always have your marketing objectives which are what: what do you want to accomplish.
 Then a set of strategies which is how: what do you need to do and how to do it to achieve the objectives.
 Followed by who: whom do you market to?
 That’s buyer’s persona.